ankitnewjobs/Terraform/Day:- 07 Multiple-Provider-Configurations/Readme.md

 1. **Destroy Resources**

-   terraform destroy -auto-approve

-   - This removes all resources created by the configuration.
+  -  terraform destroy -auto-approve: This removes all resources created by the configuration.

 2. **Delete Terraform State Files and Directories**